-The School of Medicine, the School of Dentistry, the School of Law, and the University Graduate School offer selected students an opportunity to pursue the M.S. or Ph.D. degrees, concurrently or sequentially, with a coordinated and flexible program leading also to the M.D. or D.D.S. degree.
+The School of Medicine, the School of Dentistry, the School of Law, and the University Graduate School offer selected students an opportunity to pursue the M.S. or Ph.D. degrees, concurrently or sequentially, with a coordinated and flexible program leading also to the M.D., D.D.S., or J.D. degree.
 Combined degree programs are available in anatomy, biochemistry, dental science, medical biophysics, medical genetics, medical neurobiology, microbiology and immunology, pathology, pharmacology, physiology, and toxicology.
 At Bloomington, the combined degree is available not only in these basic medical, biological, and physical sciences but also in the humanities and social studies.
 The combined degree program is designed to meet the student's particular objectives and needs and is planned by the student and an advisory committee of faculty representing the School of Medicine or the School of Dentistry and the respective department or program.

-Entry into a combined degree program requires approval of both the School of Medicine or the School of Dentistry and the University Graduate School.
-Two applications are necessary: one to the Indiana University School of Medicine or of Dentistry, and another to the Indiana University Graduate School via the sponsoring department or program.
+Entry into a combined degree program requires approval of the School of Medicine, the School of Dentistry, the School of Law, and the University Graduate School.
+Two applications are necessary: one to the Indiana University School of Medicine, of Dentistry, or of law, and another to the Indiana University Graduate School via the sponsoring department or program.